UrloMythus/MammaMia/README.md

-A Stremio Addon for  HTTPS Streams in Italian
+A Stremio Addon for HTTPS Streams in Italian.
 Movies, Series, Anime and Live TV are supported.